• Skip to main content

 Instructions

 • Heat a 12” skillet over medium heat.
-Add 2 tbsp coconut oil and heat until shimmering.
+Add 2 tablespoon coconut oil and heat until shimmering.
 Add the chicken, then season with salt and pepper.
 Cook, stirring occasionally, until no longer pink.
 Scrape the chicken and released juices into a bowl and set aside.

-• Add the remaining 1 tbsp coconut oil and heat until it shimmers.
+• Add the remaining 1 tablespoon coconut oil and heat until it shimmers.
 Add the curry powder, cumin, and turmeric.
 Stir continuously with a rubber spatula to toast the spices until they are very fragrant, 1-2 minutes.

 • Add the onions, then toss to coat in the spices.
 Saute until the onion softens.
 If you notice the pan getting too dry, add a tablespoon of chicken broth to prevent the onions from scalding.